Handmade Christmas Rag Ball Ornaments

-When I had my daughter, I knew I wanted to be more frank with her about her period.
-I explained what menstruation was for and what to expect.
-Instead of handing her the heating pad, I took her with me to stock up on Advil® Menstrual Pain from Walmart.
-Oh, if only I had this little nugget when I was 14! *Advil® Menstrual Pain helps relieve menstrual cramps, headaches, and back pain for up to six hours (*please use as directed.)
+When I explained menstruation to my daughter, we also went to stock up on Advil® Menstrual Pain from Walmart. *Advil® Menstrual Pain helps relieve menstrual cramps, headaches, and back pain for up to six hours (*please use as directed.)

 It is also is caffeine and antihistamine-free, and easy-to-swallow, which as a parent, I appreciate.
 For my daughter, she takes her period with stride!
 Instead of suffering from those aches and pains, she says “What monthly pain?!”